alonrbar/react-peppermint/README.md

 ## Provider

-React Peppermint includes a `<Provider />` component, which makes the view models available to the rest of your app:
+React Peppermint includes a `<Provider />` component, which makes the view models available to the rest of your application:

 ```typescript
 import * as React from 'react';